Coherent sheaves on surfaces, COHAs and deformed $W_{1+\infty}$-algebras: COHA of zero-dimensional sheaves on a surface

 Since $\Coh_{\delta}$ is smooth, there is an isomorphism

-We will sometimes assume that the surface $S$ is acted upon by a torus $T$.
-In this case there is an induced action of $T$ on the stacks $\RCoh_{d\delta}$, and all homology groups acquire module structure over $\mathbf{R}_T=H^*(BT,\Q)$.
+We may assume that the surface $S$ is acted upon by a torus $T$.
+In this case there is an induced action of $T$ on the stacks $\RCoh_{d\delta}$, and all homology groups acquire module structure over the ring